-Dr. Job Omagwa holds a PhD (Finance) and MBA (Finance) degrees from the University of Nairobi and a BBA (Accounting and Management- Magna Cum Laude) degree from University of Eastern Africa, Baraton.
-Dr. Omagwa has extensive experience in Banking practice, Operations Management and Lectureship at the University Level.
+Dr. Job Omagwa holds a Ph.D.
+(Finance) degree and an MBA (Finance) degree- both from the University of Nairobi and a BBA (Accounting and Management- Magna Cum Laude) degree from The University of Eastern Africa, Baraton.
+Dr. Omagwa has extensive experience in Banking practice, Operations Management, and Lectureship (at the University Level).

-Currently, Dr. Omagwa is the Examinations Coordinator for Kenyatta University Nyeri campus where he also served as the Postgraduate Coordinator for the campus.
-He has also served in several departmental committees (relating to review of academic programmes) in the Department of Accounting and Finance, School of Business, Kenyatta University.
+Currently, Dr. Omagwa is the Examinations Coordinator for Kenyatta University Nyeri campus where he equally served as the Postgraduate Coordinator.
+Dr. Omagwa has served in several departmental committees (relating to review of academic programmes) in the Department of Accounting and Finance, School of Business, Kenyatta University.

-Dr. Omagwa served as the Head of Credit/Advances at Consolidated Bank of Kenya Limited (Murang’a Branch) in the period 2005-2006 besides serving as an Operations Officer at Dubai Bank Kenya Limited in year 2006.
-He also has experience in Corporate Management with Doshi Group of Companies where he served as the Operations Coordinator for the 6 Companies forming the Doshi Group in year 2007.
+Dr. Omagwa has considerable experience in the corporate sector.
+He served as the Head of Credit/Advances at Consolidated Bank of Kenya Limited (Murang’a Branch) in the period 2005-2006; he also served as an Operations Officer at Dubai Bank Kenya Limited.
+Dr. Omagwa equally worked with Doshi Group of Companies where he served as the Operations Coordinator for the 6 Companies which form the Doshi Group.

-Dr. Omagwa has more than ten (10) years of Lectureship experience at the University Level where he has been actively participating in teaching BCom, BBA, MBA and MSc programmes in Accounting and Finance i.e at the postgraduate and undergraduate level with several Universities in Kenya including: Kenyatta University, Daystar University, Kenya Methodist University, Catholic University of Eastern Africa, St. Paul’s University, Riara University and Kenya School of Professional Studies.
-Dr. Omagwa has equally participated in curriculum development in some of the Universities.
+Dr. Omagwa has more than ten (10) years of experience at the University Level.
+He has lectured at several levels besides being an internal examiner and an external examiner.
+He has actively participated in teaching Ph.D., Msc, MBA, BCom and BBA programmes in Accounting and Finance areas of specialization.
+This applies to postgraduate and undergraduate levels with several Universities in Kenya which include: Kenyatta University, Daystar University, Kenya Methodist University, Catholic University of Eastern Africa, St. Paul’s University, Riara University, Moi University (Nairobi Campus) and Kenya School of Professional Studies.
+Dr. Omagwa has equally participated in curriculum development in some of these Universities.

 Dr. Omagwa equally has extensive experience in research.
-He has successfully supervised more than seventy (70) postgraduate students in MBA (Finance) Projects, MBA (Finance) Thesis, MBA (Finance) Dissertations and PhD (Finance) theses for Kenyatta University, Daystar University, St. Paul’s University and Jomo Kenyatta University of Science and Technology.
+He has successfully supervised close to one hundred (100) postgraduate students for MBA (Finance) Projects, MSc (Finance) Thesis, MBA (Finance) Dissertations and Ph.D.
+(Finance) theses for Kenyatta University, Daystar University, St. Paul’s University and Jomo Kenyatta University of Science and Technology.

 PARTICIPATION IN RESEARCH